As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Its efficacy has been proven to be true.
 If you are looking for a potent and effective topical ointment for perianal fistula, this one fits the bill.

 Luckily, you can do something about it right at home.
-Refer to any of the perianal fistula dog home remedy on our list when you are lost on what to do.
+Refer to any of the perianal fistula dog home remedies on our list when you are lost on what to do.